Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: User logic for data processing

 To quantify this effect, dedicated calibration-pulser runs are used.
 In these runs, a voltage pulse with known amplitude and timing is injected into the \gls{GEM} electrode facing the pad plane, inducing signals on all pads beneath it (\cf~\cite{TPCjinst}).
 The measured pulser response reflects the local capacitive coupling, and the normalized pulser charge $k_\text{pad}$ provides a relative measure of the per-pad coupling strength.
 This parameter is used to scale the common-mode correction individually for each pad.
 Both $k_\text{pad}$ and its inverse $1/k_\text{pad}$ are precomputed and supplied to the \gls{UL} as configuration parameters \footnote{Divisions are more resource-intensive than multiplications in \glspl{FPGA}; providing both values avoids real-time division and thus improves performance.} , ensuring efficient implementation in the \gls{FPGA}.

 \paragraph{Algorithm overview}

-The common-mode effect impacts all pads under the same GEM stack similarly, regardless of whether a physical signal is present.
-Empty pads contain only the common-mode signal and electronic noise and serve as the basis for estimating the common-mode value for a given time-bin.
+The common-mode (CM) effect affects all pads under the same GEM stack in a similar manner, independent of whether a physical signal is present.
+Pads without signal contain only CM and electronic noise and can therefore provide the basis for estimating the CM contribution for each time-bin.